Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 PostgreSQL installation
 -----------------------

-Download and install the PostgreSQL server/core, 9.6.x.
+Download and install the PostgreSQL server/core, 10.x.
 32 or 64 bit shouldn't matter.

-- On Linux, the package will probably be ``postgresql-<version number>``.
+- On Linux, the package will probably be ``postgresql-10``.
 - During the setup process, make sure you keep track of the root password.

 Locate and open the client program that came with PostgreSQL.
-Windows has pgAdmin, while Linux should have the command-line ``postgresql-client-<version number>`` or the GUI pgAdmin as options (may be distributed separately).
+Windows has pgAdmin, while Linux should have the command-line ``postgresql-client`` or the GUI pgAdmin as options (may be distributed separately).

 Using the client program, check that you can connect to the PostgreSQL server.